SabrinaSofian05/GuessingGuessing/README.md

 ## Answers related to programming questions

 ### Q: How object-oriented concepts were used to develop your game
+_Answer_:

-A: Object-oriented programming (OOP) is used to implement a GuessingGuessing game by organizing the code into classes and objects that represent different components for this game.
+Object-oriented programming (OOP) is used to implement a GuessingGuessing game by organizing the code into classes and objects that represent different components for this game.
 Here's a basic example of how OOP can be applied to implement to our game:

 1. Answer class: The Answer class represents a collection of words stored in a linked list.
 It encapsulates the data and functions related to managing the word list.
 The class contains private member variables (head and tail) that store the pointers to the first and last nodes of the linked list.
 It also has public member functions for adding words to the list and generating a random word.

 2. GuessWord class: The GuessWord class represents the main game logic.
 It encapsulates the data and functions related to the game itself.
 The class contains private member variables (word, ansBlank, maxGuess, guessNum) that store the word to be guessed, the blank representation of the word, the maximum number of guesses allowed, and the current guess count.
 It has a constructor that initializes these variables, and a start function that begins the game.

 ### Q: How linked lists/stacks/queues play a role in your game
+_Answer_:

 1. The answerInNode struct represents a node in the linked list.
 Each node stores a word (word) and maintains pointers to the next node (next) and the previous node (back).